Variables and Data Types in Python

 num = num + 2

-it and store the result back in num
+it and store the result back in num.
+So

 We can do this with any mathematical operation.
 Here are a few more examples: